 In some states at least $1,000 of custom parts and equipment coverage is included as part of your physical damage coverages, while in other states coverage for customized equipment is excluded under your physical damage coverages, unless you purchase this additional coverage.

-Before adding or changing parts on your vehicle, it is advisable to check with your car insurance company to make sure you are not voiding out your current car insurance contract, and to be certain the parts can be covered under your regular policy or by obtaining a custom parts and equipment endorsement.
-(To see answers to the most common questions about custom equipment, see "Aftermarket parts: What you need to know.")
+Before adding aftermarket parts on your vehicle, it is advisable to check with your car insurance company to make sure you are not voiding out your current car insurance contract.
+You want to be certain the parts can be covered under your regular policy or by obtaining a custom parts and equipment endorsement.